jpl22/BFS_Large_Database_Search/README.md

 ### Related Infomation
 1. The mined data example is provided by MIT 6.009 (2019 Spring).
-2. This is my first time organize a public Repository, please feel free to point out mistakes and places to improve.
+2. This is my first time organizing a public Repository, please feel free to point out mistakes and places to improve.
 3. I'm very willing to share and learn, and this little piece of code is distributed under the MIT license.